 How to Be a Great Grandmother

-Anthropologists from Cambridge have discovered a link between grandmothers’ involvement in childcare and the longevity of their grandchildren.
-Statistics from various countries show that boys are more likely to die young if raised by their paternal grandmothers rather than their maternal ones.
-Conversely, girls who interact with their paternal grandmothers significantly increase their chances of survival.
-According to the “X-chromosome hypothesis,” the survival rate of grandchildren is proportional to genetic relatedness.
+Anthropologists at Cambridge have found a link between grandmothers’ involvement in childcare and the survival of their grandchildren.
+Data from several countries show that boys are more likely to die young if they are raised by their paternal grandmothers rather than their maternal grandmothers, while girls who spend time with their paternal grandmothers have a higher chance of survival.
+The “X-chromosome hypothesis” suggests grandchildren’s survival may be related to genetic closeness.

-Sometimes, love for grandchildren knows no bounds: grandmothers are willing to sacrifice their last pennies, comfort, and well-being.
-Gratitude is not always guaranteed in return.
-If you love to lecture everyone, constantly reminisce about the past, smother them with excessive care, or complain about your health, you may irritate your loved ones with such behavior.
-So, how can you build optimal relationships?
+Sometimes love for grandchildren knows no bounds: grandmothers will sacrifice money, comfort, and personal well-being.
+Gratitude isn’t guaranteed in return, though.
+If you lecture everyone, constantly reminisce about the past, smother children with overprotection, or complain about your health, you can irritate your family.
+So how do you build the right relationships?

 - Listen.
-Pay attention to your grandchildren’s stories, ask about their friends, interests, and problems.
+Pay attention to your grandchildren’s stories.
+Ask about their friends, interests, and problems.
 Show genuine interest in the conversation.
-No matter how old they are, they will always need the support of adults.
+No matter how old they are, they still need adult support.

 - Take care of yourself.
-Little ones and teenagers will appreciate a well-groomed grandmother.
-Get rid of old bathrobes and maintain a neat hairstyle.
-A grandmother with an active life, a beloved job, hobbies, and friends earns respect.
+Young children and teenagers appreciate a well-groomed grandmother.
+Toss worn bathrobes, keep a neat hairstyle, and maintain personal grooming.
+A grandmother with an active life, a job she enjoys, hobbies, and friends earns respect.

 - Don’t go overboard.
 Fulfill requests within reasonable limits.
-Try to keep your promises, but avoid unnecessary burdens.
-There’s no need to sacrifice your cherished belongings or limited savings.
-Let your loved ones remember your needs and interests.
+Try to keep your promises, but avoid taking on unnecessary burdens.
+Don’t feel you must sacrifice cherished belongings or limited savings.
+Let your loved ones see that you have needs and interests too.

 The Role of Grandparents in Raising Children